escaladesports/2019-website-boilerplate/README.md

 - Recovery template: `/email-templates/cms-password-recovery`
 - Email change template: `/email-templates/cms-email-change`

+The CMS config is actually multiple .yml files in the `src/cms-config` directory.
+The `index.yml` file will always go to the top of the production config and the remaining files will go under `collections`.
+You can also user environment variables in the source. (example: `env.API_KEY`)

 ## Netlify Config, Redirects, and Headers

 The Netify config file is located in `src/netlify.toml` and is transpiled to the root directory on `yarn dev` and `yarn build`.
 This allows you to use environment variables in the source config (example: `env.API_KEY`) that will be injected into the root config.
 Since these changes are one way, you should never edit the config that's in the root.